Codecademy/docs/content/general/concepts/search-algorithms/search-algorithms.md

 ### Game Playing

-in game playing, search algorithms are used to evaluate all possible moves and choose the one that is most likely to lead to a win or the best possible outcome.
-This is done by constructing a search tree where each node represents a game state and the edges represent the moves that can be taken to reach a new game state.
+In game playing, search algorithms are used to evaluate all possible moves and choose the one that is most likely to lead to a win, or the best possible outcome.
+This is done by constructing a search tree where each node represents a game state and the edges represent the moves that can be taken to reach the associated new game state.